mewbotorg/mewbot-io-client-for-reddit/README.md

 Allows mewbot to connect to reddit.

+In keeping with the terms of use of the reddit API, this plugin is called mewbot-io-client-for-reddit.

 ----

 This [Mewbot](https://github.com/mewbotorg/mewbot) io plugin was generated with [Cookiecutter](https://github.com/audreyr/cookiecutter) along with [@ajcameron](https://github.com/ajcameron)'s [template-mewbot-plugin](https://github.com/mewbotorg/template-mewbot-plugin) cookiecutter template.